 This includes a range of positions.
 A traditional approach might, for example, go as far as emphasizing the nuclear family and complete abstinence from sex before marriage.
 Alternatively, this approach might simply involve placing less emphasis on sex outside of the context of marriage and more emphasis on abstinence.
 Or finally, it might just involve focusing less on sex outside of the context of marriage.

-Villanova College 's approach to sex-ed: This information is not currently available.
+What Villanova College says: This information is not currently available.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.

 Villanova College has an Accelerated approach to Curriculum Pace (as opposed to Standard-enriched, Student-paced approach).